Halleck45/MutaTesting/README.md

 ### Advanced usage

-To have a html report file, tou need to use the ̀ --format` option.
+To have a html report file, tou need to use the `--format` option.
 Remember to give also a `--out` option for the destination directory.

 ```bash